-Each teacher must supply a copy of their grading procedures/syllabi to the students, parents/guardians, and the principal/designee.
-The IC gradebook should also align with the Assessing Learning and Grading Framework and syllabus.
+Each teacher must supply a copy of his or her grading procedures/syllabit to the students, parents/guardians, and the principal/designee.
+The Infinite Campus gradebook should also align with the Grading Framework and syllabus.
 Parents/Guardians may obtain information about grading procedures from their child, through online resources, at Open House, and during parent-teacher conferences.

 It is recommended that teachers consider grading with a criterion rubric that reflects the progression of a skill or competency, rather than completion of a task.
-The focus should be on providing meaningful work rooted in standards and on giving ongoing, descriptive feedback that allows students to continue to improve rather than focusing on assigning a grade.
+The focus should be on providing meaningful work rooted in standards, and giving ongoing, descriptive feedback that allows students to continue to improve rather than focusing on assigning a grade.
 These guidelines are designed to support everyone in taking steps toward a more mastery, standards-based approach.
-Standards-Based Grading Marks and Performance Descriptions are encouraged instead of, or before converting to, a percentage-based grading scale.
-The use of zeros for missing work is discouraged, as it does not reflect learning or growth.
-Teachers should consider using an "Incomplete" indication if necessary.
+Standards Based Grading Marks and Performance Descriptions are encouraged instead of or before converting to a percentage-based grading scale.
+The use of "zeros" for missing work is discouraged, as it does not reflect learning or growth.
+Teachers should consider using an "incomplete" indication if necessary.